Execute the EXPLAIN statement

 Before you start

 You need your own Azure subscription to complete this exercise.
-If you do not have an Azure subscription, you can create an Azure free trial.
+If you don’t have an Azure subscription, you can create an Azure free trial.

 Create the exercise environment